 Expression for rate of flow through Venturimeter

-Let us consider a venturtmeter fitted in a horizontal through which a fluid (water) is flowing, as shown in the following figure.
+Let us consider a venturtmeter fitted horizontally through which a fluid (water) is flowing, as shown in the following figure.

 d1 = diameter at inlet or at section (1),